 Tip 7: Look For Lounge Access During a Long Layover

-When flying a crazy long flight it is often nice to experience the business class lounge.
+When flying a crazy long-haul flight it is often nice to experience the business class lounge.
 Although Etihad’s lounge in Dublin is lovely, their lounge in Abu Dhabi is often crowded and warm (Etihad has recently been in the process of renovating their Abu Dhabi lounges).
 The food is good, though, and there is free top shelf alcohol.
 It is the extra special amenities that are offered that truly enhance the experience.

 Tip 8: Free Massage Treatment in the Business Class Lounge

 Similar to the chauffeur service, I have often seen spa services offered at business class lounges.
-We experienced this for the first time during a lengthy layover in Abu Dhabi.
+We experienced this for the first time during a long layover in Abu Dhabi.
 I figured I had the time to make the most of a business class flight, so why not.
 After grabbing a snack and checking email, I booked a free mini foot massage.
 It was only 15 minutes, but it was well worth it.
 My feet ended up being a bit oily from the massage, but no worries.
 I was able to remedy that quickly.

 Tip 9: Free Showers in the Business Class Lounge

-We had a several hour layover between two seven hour flights on our trip from Dublin to Kuala Lumpur.
+We had a several hour layover between two seven-hour flights on our trip from Dublin to Kuala Lumpur.
 In this case, it was such a pleasure to take a shower in the lounge.
 I think there is something so decadent about showering at an airport, particularly at the Etihad business class lounge.
-I had a private bathroom, an enormous rain shower, hot water, fresh towels, soap, shampoo, and even a hair dryer.
+I had a private bathroom, an enormous rain shower, hot water, fresh towels, soap, shampoo, and even a hairdryer.
 I felt like a whole new woman.